phonkee/goexpose/README.md

 * cassandra task - run cassandra queries
 * mysql task - task to run mysql queries

-I have a plan to implement other tasks with support for: memcache, mongodb, sqlite..
+I have a plan to implement other tasks with support for: memcache, mongodb, sqlite, file..

 All these commands can accepts variables from route (gorilla mux is used).
 GOexpose has system for authorization, currently basic (username password) is implemented.